-Independent Research Fellows play a key role within the Department of Zoology.
-Currently, fellows make up approximately 40% of the academic staff within the department.
-We are always keen to hear from prospective fellows, and have adopted a six point fellowship development programme to support them.
-If you are interested in joining us as a fellow, please contact either a member of our staff that works in your area, or our Head of Department, Peter Holland.
+Research Fellows play a key role within the Department of Zoology and make up approximately 40% of our academic staff.
+We have a seven point Fellowship Development Programme to support prospective applicants.
+If you are interested in joining our Department please contact either the PI that works in your area of interest, or the Head of Department, Ben Sheldon.

 1. Identifying Awards

-A number of UK and International schemes provide funding for the best early career researchers to achieve independence and set up their own research groups.
-These include:
+A number of UK and International schemes provide funding for early career researchers with excellent track records to achieve independence:-

 - Royal Society University Research Fellowships